meln1k/akka-persistence-foundationdb/README.md

 ### Latest release

-To include the latest release of the FoundationDB plugins for **Akka 2.5.x** into your `sbt` project, add the following lines to your `build.sbt` file:

-    resolvers += "nmelkozerov at bintray" at "http://dl.bintray.com/nmelkozerov/maven"

-    libraryDependencies += Seq(
-      "com.github.meln1k" %% "akka-persistence-foundationdb" % "0.1.0",
-    )

-This version of `akka-persistence-foundationdb` depends on Akka 2.5.13.
-It has been published for Scala 2.12.
+This version of `akka-persistence-foundationdb` depends on Akka 2.6.13 and Foundation 6.2.x.
+It has been published for Scala 2.13.5.

 Journal plugin
 --------------